Do cats spread COVID-19?

 A cat cafe is a space where guests can order a beverage and snacks, with the additional option of hanging out with cats that live in a designated area of the cafe.
 The first cat cafe was founded in Taiwan and have since spread across Asia and around the world.
 As of 2020, there are more than 150 cat cafes in Japan, and more than 130 cat cafes across North America, with more opening in the U.S. every year.

 Why a cat cafe?

 Cat cafes provide exposure for adoptable rescue cats in a safe indoor environment, while providing human guests a social place to relax and have fun with animals.
 It’s typically difficult to re-home adult cats because they often don’t thrive in cages and shelters.
-Every year, hundreds of thousands of cats in Hawai‘i don’t find homes, and many unfortunately don’t live out full lives because of this.
+Every year, thousands of cats in Hawai‘i don’t find homes, and many unfortunately don’t live out full lives because of this.

 Who benefits from a cat cafe?

 • Residents who live with family members with severe allergies